FaveroFerreira/peak-result/README.md

 This is a simple `trait` that extends the standard Result enum to allow you to run some code in case of error or success.

+This crate exists because I find it annoying that it's needed to use `map_err` or `map` so that I can log the results from my functions.
+However, maybe people find this issue annoying too, and wish to extend upon this basic functionality that `peak-error` provides.

 ## Usage

 ### Quickstart